the AFA site

 helped take the organization from near-bankruptcy to financial

-Cole, our Resource Development Advisor, also serves as the Director of
+Cole, Resource Development Advisor emeritus, served as the Director of

 Development for Arts Council Silicon Valley, managing their fundraising and communications programs, and coordinating the Silicon Valley Arts & Business Awards.
 In addition, she was